 To make gratin potatoes from scratch, you'll first need good quality potatoes.

-Ideally for this gratin, I like waxy potatoes, as they keep their shape.
-Use waxy and robust potato varieties such as Charlotte, Belle de Fontenay, Anya, Desiree, and Russet.
+Ideally for this gratin, use waxy potatoes, as they keep their shape.
+Waxy potato varieties include Charlotte, Belle de Fontenay, Anya, Desiree, Russet, Yukon Gold or Yellow.
 Jersey Royals are good but they're smaller, so not so easy to slice.

-Having said that - if you've no potato gendarmes around - basically any potato I’ve tried works well.
-Even floury potatoes like Maris Piper, although waxy is best as they thicken the stock making it into a sauce.
+Having said that - if there are no potato gendarmes around - basically any potato I’ve tried works well.
+Even floury potatoes like Maris Piper, although waxy is best as their starch content thickens the stock naturally.

 Tips for Making the Best Potato Gratin from Scratch

-To make the thinnest potato slices, ideally use a food processor.
+- Ideally use a food processor with slicer attachment.
 This makes the whole process much quicker and uniform.
+Otherwise cut by hand using a good, sharp knife.

-However, if you have a mandoline slicer, PLEASE use the safety attachment, as it's pretty dangerous for slicing large quantities of potatoes (I speak from experience when slicing off the tip of a finger trying to make a pineapple carpaccio years ago!).
+- If using a mandoline slicer, use the safety attachment, as it's pretty dangerous for slicing large quantities of potatoes (I speak from experience when slicing off the tip of a finger trying to make a pineapple carpaccio years ago).

-This is lighter than the French classic, Gratin Dauphinois.
-Before serving scatter with freshly chopped flat parsley or other fresh herbs of your choice.
+Serve the potato gratin Savoyard directly at the table.
+Top with freshly chopped flat parsley, chives or other fresh herbs of your choice.

 Ingredients